Rururuisi/YelpCamp/readme.txt

 Access Website: https://yelpcamp-tsma.onrender.com

+Other instructions:
-first run seeds/index.js to initialize the app, then run app.js to start the server
+To initialize the app, first run seeds/index.js, then run app.js to start the server.